-Spanish cheese-making traditions go back thousands of years.
-The smoked cheeses of Cantabria in northern Spain, for example, were traded in Rome in the first centuries of the modern era when Spain was under Roman rule.
-By the 13th century, word of Spanish cheese had spread north to Britain, where traders hauled in heaps of Mahón cheese from the Balearic Island of Menorca.
+Spanish cheesemaking traditions go back thousands of years.
+The smoked cheeses of Cantabria in northern Spain, for example, were traded in Rome during the first centuries of the modern era when Spain was under Roman rule.

-Nowadays over thirty quality-regulated cheese making regions weave across the country, from the blue cheese caves of northern Spain to the smoky grilled cheeses of the Canary Islands.
-These regions are protected under appellation of origin controls, which regulate every aspect of production– from which hills animals can graze on, to how humid the curing room (or cave!) can be.
+Nowadays, over 30 quality-regulated cheesemaking regions weave across the country, from the blue cheese caves of northern Spain to the smoky grilled cheeses of the Canary Islands.

-Types of Spanish Cheese
+Types of Spanish Cheese – The Basics

 Spanish cheeses can be divided into three main classes: